Locations:

 What should I do if I test positive for COVID while pregnant?

-If you took an at-home COVID-19 test, the first thing you should do is contact your healthcare provider and let them know what symptoms you have.
-Your provider may diagnose COVID based on your symptoms and results of the at-home test, or they may order a laboratory test to confirm the diagnosis.
+If you took an at-home COVID-19 test, the first thing you should do is contact your healthcare provider.
+Let them know what symptoms you have.
+Your provider may diagnose COVID based on your symptoms and the result of the at-home test.
+In some cases, they may order a laboratory test to confirm the diagnosis.

 Management and Treatment